Unless the few of us who know the truth stand united, there is no hope for any of us.

 Later that night, Remus leaned against the high back of the slipper bath, resting his arms on the sides of the tub.
 While his love used her wand to send bubbles floating around the room, he studied her back.
 It was slender and strong, like Nymphadora herself.
 He traced her spine with his finger.
 "I'm glad you morphed your skin.
 Your natural, porcelain shade is my favourite."

 She set her wand down and settled back against his chest.
-"You're just saying that because you like having more tan than me."
+"You're just saying that because you like being more tan than me."

 Remus slid his hands up her arms to rest lightly on her shoulders.
 "Is that your 'Black streak' talking?"